 Payment is to be agreed prior to the consultation/treatment, either by cash or card.
 This can be made over the phone while booking your appointment or with the therapist at the treatment centre.
 Please do not make any payments at the reception desk.

-We are recognized by and work along with many major health insurance companies, most health insurance policies do cover, or part-cover, physiotherapy fees.
+We are recognized by and work alongside many major health insurance companies, most health insurance policies do cover, or part-cover, physiotherapy fees.
 Please check with your insurance company.
 We would be happy to help with any corporate or group enquiries, get in touch today for a tailored quote.

 A referral is usually not necessary, although if you have one please bring it with you so that your physiotherapist can communicate with the referring practitioner if necessary.